freeCodeCamp/freeCodeCamp/guide/english/sql/sql-between-operator/index.md

 Rows are selected that have a value greater than or equal to the minimum value and less than or equal to the maximum value.

 It's important to keep in mind that the values entered in the command are **included** in the result.
-We get just what is between them.

 Here is the syntax for using the function in a WHERE Clause: